tuvo1106/aws-primer/certified_solutions_architect.md

 - **Behaviors** - Redirect to HTTPS, Restrict HTTP Methods, Restrict Viewer Access, Set TTLs.
 - **Invalidations** - You can manually invalidate cache on specific files via Invalidations.
 - **Error Pages** - You can serve up custom error pages eg. 404.
-- **Restrictions** - You can use Geo Restricton to blacklist or whitelist specific countries.
+- **Restrictions** - You can use Geo Restriction to blacklist or whitelist specific countries.

 ---